 - The level shown by the battery indicator may change when you switch between the REC mode and PLAY mode. - Leaving the camera for about two days with no power supplied while the battery is dead will cause its date and time settings to be cleared.
-A message telling you to configure time and date settings will appear the next time you turn on the camera after restoring power.
-When this happens, configure date and time settings (page 143). - · See page 177 for information about battery life and memory capacity.
+You will have to reconfigure the settings after power is restored. - See page 165 for information about battery life and memory capacity.